Script editor in Jitterbit Studio

 In a project, the full script editor is displayed for scripts created as a project component.
-The inline script editor is present in transformations, which can be expanded to the full script editor by clicking the expand icon in the upper right of a script.
+The inline script editor is present in transformations, which can be expanded to the full script editor by clicking the popout icon in the upper right of a script.

 The full script editor contains all options covered on this page, while the inline editor offers a pared down version for quick editing.